- <div style="background-image:url(/live/image/gid/74/width/1600/height/300/crop/1/30080_summer.rev.1452186498.jpg)"/>

 We’ve Got Your Scholarship

 Summer Merit Scholarships of up to $2,300 are available for academically qualified high school students.
-Please complete this application if interested.
+After registering, please complete this application if interested.
 Lake Forest College internships are not available to High School students.

 The Summer Merit Scholarship Committee consists of professors and members of the admissions staff.
 Awards are determined by evaluation of the short application essay, which has been constructed to gauge intellectual promise for college-level study.

 Summer High School tuition before the award of a Summer Merit Scholarship is $3,300 per course.
-Summer Merit Scholarships are available in award amounts up to $2,300, bringing tuition for award recipients to $1,000.
+Summer Merit Scholarships are available in award amounts up to $2,300.

 Summer Merit Scholarships are not available for high-school graduates.